 Just like any other service, quality has a price.
 The eye area is especially sensitive and this is why you should never compromise on quality.

-For instance, I have once received a client from another salon that had cluster lashes applied to her lashes!
+For instance, I once received a client from another salon that had cluster lashes applied to her lashes!
 Cluster lashes refer to several eyelash extensions that are glued together by the manufacturer.

 They are cheaper than extensions and are also popular as pre-made or pro-made lashes.